saharmor/voice-lab/README.md

 # voice-lab
-Testing and evaluation framework for voice agents
+A testing and evaluation framework for voice agents.

 # Installation
 1. Clone the repository: